Submissions

 Headings

 Headings should be left-aligned with upper case used only in the first letter.
-Main headings should be in boldface, first-order subheadings in italic typeface on a separate line and second-order subheadings in italic typeface incorporated in the paragraph.
+Main headings should be in boldface, first-order subheadings in italic typeface on a separate line and second-order subheadings in italic typeface incorporated in the text.

 In most papers, the main headings will be: Abstract, Keywords, Introduction, Materials and Methods, Results, Discussion (which may include Conclusions), Acknowledgments, and References.